 WBSC Junior Men’s World Championship

 The Australian U19 Men’s Softball Team, Junior Steelers, compete in the WBSC Junior Men’s World Championship, currently held every two years.
 The first Junior Men’s World Championships was held in 1981.
 However, Australia did not make their debut until 1993 at the Junior Men’s World Championships in New Zealand, where they placed fourth.
-Since then, the Junior Steelers have been Australia’s most successful national team, winning World Championships in 1997, 2001, 2005, 2008 and at the most recent World Championship in 2018.
+Since then, the Junior Steelers have been Australia’s most successful national team, winning World Championships in 1997, 2001, 2005, 2008 and 2018.

 Australian national teams regularly travel overseas to compete at elite level international events.